whitezhang/Research/BML/README.md

     alpha: 20 Average accuracy, train:  0.938849869688 test:  0.844800076888
     alpha: 50 Average accuracy, train:  0.988749999944 test:  0.835400006707
 ```
 LR with l1 regularization term achieves about 85% accuracy, while others perform not very well.
 The following outputs show the accuracy of using LR with feature selection(RandomForest).
 It is interesting to find that the accuracy is from 84% to about 85%.
-In others the feature selection does not impact the accuracy that much.
+In other words, the feature selection does not impact the accuracy that much.
 However, this method, which use random forest to select features, can be used to do reduction.

 ```
 RF for feature selection: